Shadowcraft Program Details

 • Blindfold: Earth toned or camouflage is preferred.
 Most students use a bandana.

-• Pocket notepad and pen/pencil: small field notebook (3×5” or 4×6”) you will carry with you for observations, notes, etc. Many people like Rite in the Rain notebooks for their waterproofing.
+• Pocket notepad and pen/pencil: small field notebook (3×5” or 4×6”) for taking notes.
+Many people like Rite in the Rain notebooks for their waterproofing.

-• Notebook: For more detailed notes, journaling, etc. You may find that this becomes a very important part of your journey!
-Whatever form works best for you is fine.
-Some people like spiral bound, others like something smaller and others use a big sketch pad.
-The world is your oyster.
+• Notebook: For more detailed notes, journaling, etc. Whatever form works best for you is fine.
+Some people like spiral bound, others like something smaller.

-• Safety Whistle: This is a safety item that will be particularly important for session 3.
+• Safety Whistle:.
 Any small emergency whistle or sports whistle will work.

 • Lunch and snacks: Nothing that requires cooking.